 Center on Long-Term Risk

 This project addresses the risk of AI agents acquiring unintended goals, with a focus on other-regarding goals (such as spite) which take into account the preferences of other agents.
-It aims to investigate whether greater representation of behaviors consistent with a particular goal in the training data make it more likely that a model acquires that goal during subsequent reinforcement learning.
+It aims to investigate whether greater representation of behaviours consistent with a particular goal in the training data make it more likely that a model acquires that goal during subsequent reinforcement learning.
 The purpose is to understand how to develop training schemes that select for cooperative dispositions.

 639,830 SEK